Animal-Kind International Grant Program for Africa-Based Animal Welfare Organizations 2019

 Sibanye Animal Welfare and Conservancy Trust (Zimbabwe)

 Sibanye will use the AKI grant to hold mobile clinics for donkeys, cats, and dogs and to educate community members about providing for their animals.
-For us, what stood out about this project is that Alfred (Director, Sibanye Trust) said that when they call meetings to talk about dogs, cats, and donkeys, community members do not attend the meetings since most people don't consider the welfare of animals of concern to them.
+For us, what stood out about this project is that Alfred (Director, Sibanye Trust) said that when they call meetings to talk about dogs, cats, and donkeys, community members don't attend the meetings since most people don't consider the welfare of animals of concern to them.
 So instead, Sibanye Trust will participate in monthly community meetings, where Sibanye volunteers will notify community members of the locations and dates of the clinics and the benefits of caring for their animals.
 They will also engage Village Heads to discuss with villagers the importance of animal welfare, especially for dogs, cats, and donkeys.
 Target locations for the mobile clinics will be communities that share boundaries with national parks since dogs with rabies or distemper present a risk to wildlife.

 Sibanye will hold one mobile clinic/month for three months.
 They will give rabies and distemper vaccinations, treat wounds and infections, and provide other care, as needed.
 Currently there is no doctor at the local veterinary department, so Sibanye negotiated with a veterinary doctor from Lupane State University, the local university, to help conduct the clinics.